-Pupils are encouraged to record their work using a variety of methods and communicate their findings to others.
-These may include written or verbal reports, charts, collage, models, pictures and role play activities.
+Pupils record their work using a variety of methods and communicate their findings to others.
+These may include written or verbal tasks, reports, charts, models, pictures and role play activities.
 Children's written evidence will be recorded in their individual writing book.